alexandertoepfer/razorengine-ShadowOM/README.md

 	try {
 		t1OM = Model.To<Type1>();
 	} catch (InvalidCastException) {
-		// Could be that Model is Type2
+		// Can not be cast to Type1
 		// Model.To<Type2>();
 		return;
 	}